 - Defending.
 Slow players can excel at defending if they master positioning, timing, and using their bodies.

 - Ariel presence.
 Central defenders without pace don’t want to enter a foot race with forwards.
-They should be skilled in the air, able to block and clear incoming long balls.
+They should be skilled in the air, and able to block and clear incoming long balls.

 - Communication.
 Communication is essential for all positions, but aside from the GK, center backs have the best vision on the field.
 They must be able to direct others and organize their team on the fly.